ReportFeb 11, 2020

-Suzanne Kianpour is a Nonresident Senior Fellow with Middle East Programs and the Digital Forensic Research Lab (DFRLab).
+Suzanne Kianpour is a former nonresident senior fellow with Middle East Programs.
 She is also a foreign affairs and political journalist for the BBC.

 An Emmy nominated news reporter and producer, she’s currently covering foreign policy and national security issues, leading the Washington side of the BBC’s investigation into Russia’s role in US politics and other foreign influence.
 She also teaches Public Diplomacy at the University of California, Los Angeles.